XUL, XML-based User Interface Language

 To conclude, coding XAML is simpler, but it does not run natively.

-An article compares XUL and XAML and all other XML interface languages.
+This page compares XUL and XAML and all other XML interface languages.

 Drawbacks of XUL